exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 ```

 There must exist at least one flavor directory (`flavor_a` in the example above) with the respective `ci.json` file.
-The `build_config.json` contains build parameter, which are independent of the flavors.
+File `build_config.json` contains build parameters, which are independent of the flavors.

 #### Flavor `ci.json`

-This file contains flavor specific build information:
+This file contains flavor-specific build information:

 - `build_runner`: The Github build runner to be used for building the Script-Languages-Container of the respective flavor
-- `test_config`: Test specific build information:
+- `test_config`: Test-specific build information:
   - `default_test_runner`: The Github runner to be used for running the tests
   - `test_sets`: A set of tests which should run within the same matrix build
     - `name`: The name of the test set
     - `folders`: The list of folders with tests within the test container (usually `test_container/tests/test`) which will be executed.
-If not empty, the enty `generic_language_tests` should be empty.
-    - `goal`: The release goal, to be used for running the tests.
-The release goal is defined in the `build_steps.py`.
-The release goal needs to be exported during the command `export-and-scan-vulnerabilities`.
-Currently only two goals are exported and can be used for the tests: `release` and `base_test_build_run`.
-The reason the goal `base_test_build_run` is supported, are the linker namespace tests.
+    - `goal`: The release goal, to be used for running the tests, either `release` or `base_test_build_run`, see details below.
     - `generic_language_tests`: A list of generic language tests.
-If not empty, the entry `folders` should be empty.
     - `test_runner`: The specific Github runner for the test set.
-If set, it overwrites the `default_test_runner`.
-It allows the usage of more expansive Github runner (for example GPU runner) for specific tests
+If set, it overwrites the `default_test_runner` enabling to use different Github runners for running specific tests, e.g. for minimizing costs.
-    - `accelerator`: This option is forwarded to `exaslct`'s `run-db-test` command.
-It allows starting the docker-db with an accelerator enabled.
+    - `accelerator`: SLC-CI forwards this option to `exaslct` command [run-db-test](https://github.com/exasol/script-languages-container-tool/blob/main/doc/user_guide/user_guide.md#testing-with-an-accelerator), example value `nvidia`.

+Only one of either `folders` or `generic_language_tests` should have a non-empty value.

+Release goals are defined by the return values of method `get_build_step()` in file `build_steps.py` of each flavor.
+Currently SLC-CI command `export-and-scan-vulnerabilities` only exports two goals: `release` and `base_test_build_run`.
+The second goal is for running test regarding linker namespaces.

 Here is an example file:

 ```json